 Parking can be a breeze with this tiny electric car.
 Zero emissions are also welcomed.
 As the name suggests, it is ok for 2 people.
 The engine has 75 hp and is powered by a magneto-electric motor with a range of 145 km.

 6. Mitsubishi i-MiEV

-This electric car could seat up to 4 people and comes with an EPA range at 62 miles.
+This electric car could seat up to 4 people and comes with an EPA range of 62 miles.
 It is good for city driving for short commutes.
 It can speed up to 80 mph in 13 seconds and has an engine with 66 hp capacity.

 7. Honda Fit EV

-This car is fit for efficiency and is fitted with a 92 kW electric motor with 123 hp engine.
+This car is fit for efficiency and is fitted with a 92 kW electric motor with a 123 hp engine.
 Though discontinued this car is slated to be back in 2017 which will be called the Clarity Electric version.

 8. Ford Focus Electric

-This is a front wheel drive electric car with a 143 hp engine motor.
+This is a front-wheel-drive electric car with a 143 hp engine motor.
 The EPA range is at 76 miles with comfy interiors.
 It can speed up to 85 mph in 9.9 seconds.